Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

-# Installing the Note
+# Installing the Card
-There are two ways of installing the note:
+There are two ways of installing the card:

 ## The Cool Way